openedx/tinymce-language-selector/README.md

 This is a plugin for TinyMCE 5 that allows users to specify what language their text is written in.
 The plugin wraps the desired text in `span` tags with a `lang` attribute for the specified language.
 Unspecified text is assumed to be written in the page's language.
 This helps the resulting text comply with WCAG 2.0 3.1.2 Language of Parts: "The human language of each passage or phrase in the content can be programmatically determined..."

+The plugin is intended for use where a few words of a different language are embedded in a passage of some other language.
+It also works when you need to change the language of the entire passage, but not as well.
+For best results, don’t select any text and just change in and out of different language modes while typing.

 # Installation